Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Additional experiment details

 The various prompts are detailed in this section.
-Table \ref{tab:prompt_categorization} is the prompt used for the categorization of questions into various problem types.
 Table \ref{tab:image_description} is the prompt used for generating the alternate image description of the question which is present as detailed in the additional metadata section \S \ref{sec:add_metadata_main}.
 Table \ref{tab:zero_shot_prompt}, \ref{tab:cot_prompt}, \ref{tab:step_back_prompt} show cases the zero shot prompt, Chain of thought and Step back prompt for inference on \dataset respectively.
 Table \ref{tab:answer_options_list_extraction} shows the answer extraction prompt from the MLLM response Table \ref{tab:text_based_inference} shows the text based inference for Analysis \ref{tab:text_only_analysis}.